Hedge Fund Alpha Interview

 I recently spoke with Hedge Fund Alpha for its Q2 2026 edition of Hidden Value Stocks.
 The interview includes an update on Longriver, but the part I expect will be of most interest to readers is the pair of company case studies: Hikari Tsushin in Japan and Plover Bay in Hong Kong.
 For compliance reasons, we agreed to frame these as examples of my process rather than stock tips.

-Plover Bay is different, but for almost the opposite reason.
+Plover Bay is similar.
 At first glance, it looks like a small hardware company.
-I think that misses the point.
-What drew me in was a founder-built, high-return, asset-light business solving a real connectivity problem, with a growing software and recurring-revenue layer that the market was slow to appreciate.
+But that misses the point.
+It is a disciplined, founder-led, high-return, asset-light business solving a real connectivity problem, with a growing software and recurring-revenue layer that the market was slow to appreciate.

-Those two case studies capture much of what I look for: good businesses, sensible stewards, and situations where the label attached to the company is too narrow for the economics beneath.
+These two case studies capture much of what I look for in Asia and around the world: good businesses, sensible stewards, and situations where the label attached to the company is too narrow for the economics beneath.